 vernal equinox to the next.
 Also known as the tropical orbit period, this is equal to a year on Earth.

 * For the Moon, the sidereal orbit period, the time to orbit once relative to the fixed background stars, is given.
 The time from full Moon to full Moon, or synodic period, is 29.53 days.
+For Pluto, the tropical orbit period is not well known, the sidereal orbit period is used.

 Orbital Velocity (km/s or miles/s) - The average velocity or speed of the planet as it orbits the Sun, in kilometers per second or miles per second.